-1.16 In the rest of this Plan we set out our proposals in more detail:

-- Our Prevention Framework focuses everyone to take preventative action across our place and our lifetime, to enable us all to lead healthier lives. - Our New Model of Care: places individuals and their families at its heart and recognises the importance of people living in Healthy Homes and Healthy Communities.
+- 1.15 We are very proud of the partnership work that has taken place with the public, workforce and partner organisations to produce a joint response to the health and care challenges we face here in Pennine Lancashire and are truly thankful to everyone who has taken the time to work with us, talk to us and offer us their opinions.
+Our Solution Design approach, engagement work and the feedback we have received and considered in developing our Pennine Plan, is described on our website www. togetherahealthierfuture.org. - 1.16 In this Plan we set out our proposals in more detail: - Our Prevention Framework: focuses everyone to take preventative action across our place and our lifetime, to enable us all to lead healthier lives. - Our New Model of Care: places individuals and their families at its heart and recognises the importance of people living in Healthy Homes and Healthy Communities.
 The New Model of Care also reflects the different elements of care and support that people need dependent on their circumstances, from when they have no health problems, to when they have multiple health problems and need coordinated support. - Finance and Investment: Outlines the amount of money we currently spend on health and care in Pennine Lancashire, along with the future financial challenges and how we can meet these. - System Enablers: The successful delivery of our Together A Healthier Future Programme will depend upon being able to design and provide a workforce equipped to deliver new services, buildings that are fit for purpose and affordable, information and communications technology, and the development of a thrivina Pennine Lancashire care culture.
-We call these elements our 'system enablers' because they are essential to enabling the changes and improvements we need to make in Pennine Lancashire. - Next Steps: Outlines what we want to do next and how you can have your say on our proposals.
+We call these elements our 'system enablers' because they are essential to enabling the changes and improvements we need to make in Pennine Lancashire. - Next Steps: Outlines what we want to do next and how you can continue to be involved in Together A Healthier Future.